For Priest Turned Professor, 'Holy Envy' Is Key To Appreciating World Religions

 Taylor writes about how teaching the different religions changed her students' understanding of faith — as well as her own — in her new memoir, Holy Envy.
 She says the name of the book comes from her own experiences with different faiths.

 "I would walk in and immediately find something to fall in love with," she says.
-"The beauty of the space, the the tenor of the discourse, the teacher for the evening, the hospitality we were offered.
+"The beauty of the space, the tenor of the discourse, the teacher for the evening, the hospitality we were offered.
 I ended up being just bowled over by the beauty and kindness that I encountered every place I went. "

 Interview Highlights